kabads/kabads.monkeez.org/content/post/2018-08-24-setting-up-mysql-replication.md

 If the dataset is large, then it will be better to create an archive of the files and then transfer that over to the slave machine and restart the server there.
 Firstly, you should shutdown the mysql server.

 Then, on the slave server, copy the files in the database directory (usually ```/var/lib/mysql```).
 You can then tar that and then copy to the slave server and extract there.
 If there are large differences between the configuration files between the servers, then this might not work.

+### Carry out the backup
+Now that we have a slave, we can take point in time back-ups by stopping the slove and pausing transactions (although transactions are still ongoing on the master server).

+1. Shut down the server ```sudo service mysql-server stop```

+1. Copy the data files to a secure off-site location (in this case, Amazon S3) ```sudo aws s3 sync --delete /var/lib/mysql s3://bucket-name/```

+1. Restart the server ```sudo service mysql-service start```